What is a Shipping Manifest?

 Merchandise that is transported by aircraft is documented in an air cargo manifest.
 A shipping manifest is usually specific to cargo that is transported by ship.

-Besides the obvious difference (one by air the other by sea), importing merchandise through airfare has some unique characteristics.
+Importing merchandise via air freight has some unique characteristics.
 U.S. Customs and Border Protection (CBP) maintains a different system to track cargo called the Automated Manifest System (AMS).
 The AMS is used to inform the CBP about shipment details for specific flights.

-An air cargo manifest must also be filled out according to a specific template found on the CBP’s website.
-Items for import are given an airway bill (AWB) number by the shipper.
+An air cargo manifest must also be filled out according to a specific template found on CBP’s website.
+Items for import are assigned an airway bill (AWB) number by the shipper.
 An AWB is the evidence of a contract between the importer and the carrier.
-Imported items are still inspected by the CBP when they arrive and complete descriptions must be available.
+Imported items may still be inspected by CBP when they arrive at their point of entry.

-Sometimes, no matter how careful you are or how many times you review your paperwork, a mistake slips through.
-Other times a last minute change creates a crucial difference that can’t be corrected before the manifest is drawn up.
+Sometimes, a mistake slips through no matter how careful you are or how frequently you review your paperwork.
+Other times, a last minute change creates a crucial difference that can’t be corrected before the manifest is drawn up.

 Mistakes like this can add up quickly, especially for large companies that ship large amounts frequently.
 Consider this simple scenario: